 - Behavioral Medicine

-- Elective in an area of choice (from a list of more than 40 specialties)
+- Elective (from a growing list of more than 40 specialties)

-Clinical rotations are within a 60-mile radius of the LLU campus unless students apply for distant sites (see below).
+Clinical rotations are within a 100-mile radius of the LLU campus unless students apply for distant sites (see below).
 Housing and transportation are the responsibility of the student except for a small number of inpatient rotations for which housing is provided.

 Distant Clinical Rotations

-Students are able to apply for a maximum of 2 distant clinical sites (>60 miles from the program).
-Sites for these rotations must be either private outpatient facilities or hospital systems with which we have pre-existing contracts or deemed by the program to be a long-term clinical site.
-In order to be eligible for distant clinical rotations, students must be in good academic standing with the program.
-Clinical rotation decisions are ultimately made at the discretion of the faculty.
+Students can apply for a maximum of three distant clinical sites (>100 miles from the program).
+To be eligible for distant clinical rotations, students must remain in good academic standing with the program.
+Decisions regarding student eligibility for these rotations are at the discretion of program faculty.

-International clinical rotations are offered as elective experiences and will be available to students who are in good academic standing with the program.
-To date, rotations are available in Honduras and Malawi with more sites in development.
-The program will assist the student in finding secure housing through the clinical site when available.
-However, all expenses incurred are the responsibility of the student.
+International clinical rotations are offered as elective experiences and may be available to students upon request.
+To date, rotations are available in Guam, Honduras, Sierra Leone, and Malawi.
+All expenses incurred for these rotations are the responsibility of the student.